headweek/toDoWhat/README.md

 ## Usage

 - **Add Todo**: Click on the "Add" button to create a new Todo.
-The new task will be stored locally and sent to the API.
+The new task will be stored locally.
 - **Edit Todo**: Tap on any task to modify its title or description.
 - **Delete Todo**: Swipe to delete a task.
-It will be removed from both CoreData and the API.
+It will be removed from both CoreData.
 - **Syncing**: On app launch, Todo items are fetched from CoreData and synced with the API.

 ## Dependencies